utmstack/collector-client-4j/README.md

 ~~~

 ### Proto files
 This section shows all .proto files with the structure and services used across the client.
+If you aren't
+familiar with gRPC and protocol buffer, you can start [here](https://grpc.io/docs/languages/java/basics/).

 #### Collector
 This .proto file has all the collector's services and structure definitions.